 Sleeping Dogs was really the cornerstone of the New Zealand film industry.
-It is hard to believe that in the same year that also produced Star Wars (1977) that the total output of New Zealand feature films up to that point could be counted on one hand and a couple of fingers.
-As Sam Neill points out in his excellent documentary Cinema of Unease: A Personal Journey by Sam Neill (1995), the New Zealand cultural image was (and to a large extent still is) determined by foreign influences, first as colony of England and mostly through the overwhelming prevalence of American cinema and tv.
+It is hard to believe that in the same year that also produced Star Wars (1977) that the total output of New Zealand feature films up to that point could be counted on one h and a couple of fingers.
+As Sam Neill points out in his excellent documentary Cinema of Unease: A Personal Journey by Sam Neill (1995), the New Zealand cultural image was (and to a large extent still is) determined by foreign influences, first as colony of Engl and mostly through the overwhelming prevalence of American cinema and tv.
 As Neill notes, it was strange going to local cinema screens and seeing only international faces and accents reflected back.

 With Sleeping Dogs all that changed.
 It was the first film that was a major home-made success.
 It was one that saw a local director relentlessly incorporating international styles of filmmaking but most importantly it was local accents and locales being seen up on screen.
 The success of the film directly led to the setting up of the New Zealand Film Commission the same year a government-funded body that both finances local filmmaking and acts as an international sales agent.